 - Keep the incision free from scrubbing

-After day two, you can bathe your baby normally, and let soapy water pass over the circumcision site without friction.
+After day two, your clinician may allow normal bathing.
+Let soapy water pass over the circumcision site without friction.
 Daily cleansing supports comfort and lowers irritation.

-If a Plastibell is present, keep it clean until it falls off.
-Avoid full baths if the umbilical cord is still attached.
+If a Plastibell is present, keep it clean and do not pull on it.
+Avoid full baths if the umbilical cord is still attached unless your baby’s clinician gives different advice.

 Sponge Bath Option

-Use a clean sponge or soft cloth moistened with warm water, and move with calm, deliberate strokes.
-Keep the incision site dry and untouched to reduce irritation and support healing.
+Use a clean sponge or soft cloth moistened with warm water, and move with calm, light strokes.
+Keep the incision site dry and untouched as much as possible to reduce irritation and support healing.

-After the second day, routine bathing can resume, but still avoid direct scrubbing of the healing area and pat it dry gently.
+After the second day, routine bathing may resume if allowed by your clinician, but still avoid direct scrubbing of the healing area and pat it dry gently.

 Shower After Day Two

-After day two, you can bathe your baby normally, but don’t scrub the incision site; instead, let soapy water run over it and then gently pat the area dry to prevent irritation.
-A shower is appropriate now, and you can keep care simple.
+After day two, you may be able to bathe your baby normally, but don’t scrub the incision site.
+Instead, let soapy water run over it and then gently pat the area dry to prevent irritation.

-- Use plain water flow over the area.
+- Use gentle water flow over the area.

 - Avoid rubbing or direct scrubbing.

-- Bathe daily until the Plastibell falls off.
+- Bathe as directed until the Plastibell falls off or the area heals.

-Before day two, limit care to sponge baths.
+Before day two, limit care to sponge baths unless your doctor gives different instructions.

-Afterward, consistent cleaning supports healing and helps you protect your baby with confidence and freedom.
-Watch for normal recovery, and keep the site clean each shower.
+Afterward, consistent cleaning supports healing and helps you protect your baby with confidence.
+Watch for normal recovery, and keep the site clean each bath or shower.

 How to Care for the Bandage

-Keep your care routine calm, direct, and consistent, so you can move through recovery with confidence and bodily autonomy.
+Keep your care routine calm, direct, and consistent, so you can move through recovery with confidence.

 How to Relieve Circumcision Pain